Relax, Dogs can thrive off a wide variety of options for Nutritional Needs

-For example, take a look at what the world’s longest-living dogs ate.
+For example, let’s start with a look at what the world’s longest-living dogs ate.

 Australian cattle dog/Australia